horverno/aa274_autoware_ws/README.md

 ```
 ./setup_environment.sh
 ```
-Build workspace
+**Build the workspace**

-**Close and open a new terminal to source the Autoware.AI components!**
+Close and open a new terminal to source the Autoware.AI components!

 ```
+cd ~/ros/aa274_autoware_ws
 catkin build
 ```
 Extract recorded data from the racetrack